 Protecting intellectual property rights can be very expensive.
 Litigation may be necessary to enforce patents issued to us or to determine the scope and validity of third-party proprietary rights.
-Moreover, if a competitor were to file a patent application claiming technology also invented by us, we would have to participate in an interference proceeding before the U.S. Patent and Trademark Office to determine the priority of the invention.
-We may be drawn into interferences with third parties or may have to provoke interferences ourselves to unblock third-party patent rights to allow us or our licensees to commercialize products based on our technologies.
+If we or, as applicable, our commercialization partners, including Astellas pursuant to its first right to enforce patents licensed to it under our license agreements, choose to go to court to stop someone else from using our inventions, that individual or company has the right to ask the court to rule that the underlying patents are invalid and/or should not be enforced against that third party.
+Moreover, if a competitor were to file a patent application claiming technology also invented by us or our collaborators or licensees, we would have to participate in an interference proceeding before the U.S. Patent and Trademark Office to determine the priority of the invention.
+We or our collaborators or licensees may be drawn into interferences with third parties or may have to provoke interferences ourselves to unblock third-party patent rights to allow us or our collaborators or licensees to commercialize products based on our technologies.
 Litigation could result in substantial costs and the diversion of management's efforts regardless of the results of the litigation.
 An unfavorable result in litigation could subject us to significant liabilities to third parties, require disputed rights to be licensed or require us to cease using some technologies.

 Our products and processes may infringe, or be found to infringe, patents not owned or controlled by us.
 Patents held by others may require us to alter our products or processes, obtain licenses, or stop activities.
-If relevant claims of third-party patents are upheld as valid and enforceable, we could be prevented from practicing the subject matter claimed in the patents, or may be required to obtain licenses or redesign our products or processes to avoid infringement.
-In addition, we could be required to pay money damages.
+If relevant claims of third-party patents are upheld as valid and enforceable, we or our collaborators or licensees could be prevented from practicing the subject matter claimed in the patents, or may be required to obtain licenses or redesign our products or processes to avoid infringement.
+In addition, we or our collaborators or licensees could be required to pay money damages.
 A number of genetic sequences or proteins encoded by genetic sequences that we are investigating are, or may become, patented by others.
-As a result, we may have to obtain licenses to test, use or market these products.
-Our business will suffer if we are not able to obtain licenses at all or on terms commercially reasonable to us and we are not able to redesign our products or processes to avoid infringement.
+As a result, we or our collaborators or licensees may have to obtain licenses to test, use or market these products.
+Our business will suffer if we or our collaborators or licensees are not able to obtain licenses at all or on terms commercially reasonable to us or them and we or they are not able to redesign our products or processes to avoid infringement.